dochang/emms-player-mpv/README.md

 WARNING
 =======

-This package will be merged into [EMMS].
+This package has been merged into [EMMS].
 It'll be deprecated and removed from MELPA and el-get.

 How to migrate
 --------------